-Where applicable interest determined using the effective interest method and impairment losses are recognised in the profit and loss account.
-Gains and losses arising from changes in fair value are taken to the statement of recognised gains and losses until the investment is determined to be impaired at which time the cumulative gain or loss is transferred to the profit and loss account.
+Where applicable interest is determined using the effective interest method and impairment losses are recognised in the profit and loss account.
+Gains and losses arising from changes in fair value are taken to the statement of recognised gains and losses until the investment is derecognised or until the investment is determined to be impaired at which time the cumulative gain or loss is transferred to the profit and loss account.